norberttech/google-smart-autoresponder/README.md

-# Google Smart Autoreponder Script
+# Google Smart Autoresponder Script

 In order to setup smart autoresponder please visit https://script.google.com/, create "New script" and copy "responder.gs" code into editor, name your project and save changes.